1 Week NORTHERN Albania Itinerary for Hikers

 Maja Rosit is easily the most beautiful hike I did while I was in Albania, so you can imagine why it made this 1 week northern Albania itinerary.

 The trek itself is long and has a decent amount of elevation gain so a good level of fitness is recommended.
 The reward for your efforts will be highly rewarded though.
-The peak requires a scramble to summit, however there’s a pass lower down which crosses the border into Montenegro, looking into Prokletije National Park where you’ll see an impressive wall of mountain.
+The peak requires a scramble to summit, but there’s a pass lower down (where I went) which crosses the border into Montenegro, looking into Prokletije National Park where you’ll see an impressive wall of mountains.

 If you hike in July you’ll find insane fields of wildflowers.
 Additionally, this hike is lesser known so you’ll have the trail mostly to yourself.
 Keep in mind the majority of this trail is exposed to the sun.
 I was not able to bag the summit as I ran out of water at the pass.